What Is Medication-assisted Treatment?

 Naltrexone has the least amount of side effects in medication-assisted treatment.
-When a client chooses medication-assisted treatment at GateHouse, they are under close supervision of medical professionals who check in with them weekly on any side effects from the medication.
+When a client chooses medication-assisted treatment at GateHouse, they are under the close supervision of medical and behavioral health care professionals who check in with them weekly on any side effects from the medication.

-If someone on medication-assisted treatment relapses, it is important to note that their tolerance level is lowered and they can be more susceptible to opioid overdose.
+If someone on medication-assisted treatment relapses back into opioid addiction, it is important to note that their tolerance level is lowered, and they can be more susceptible to opioid overdose.

-Our goal at GateHouse is to provide all the necessary tools for recovery from drug addiction, an introduction to 12-step programs and aftercare plans to give clients the best chance at avoiding relapse.
+Our goal at GateHouse is to provide all the necessary tools for recovery from opioid use disorders, including counseling and behavioral therapies, an introduction to 12-step programs and aftercare plans to give clients the best chance at avoiding relapse.

 What Is Vivitrol?

 Vivitrol is an injectable drug that must only be administered by medical professionals.
-At GateHouse, we have the medical staff certified to administer and monitor Vivitrol in our clients who choose to participate in medication-assisted treatment.
+At GateHouse, we have the medical staff certified to administer and monitor Vivitrol in our clients who choose to participate in our medication-assisted treatment programs for opioid addiction.

 Vivitrol works by blocking opioid receptors in the brain, resulting in patients being unable to feel the “high” from opiates and alcohol.
 It also works in the parts of the brain that control cravings, reducing the urges to use drugs and alcohol.

-GateHouse is at the forefront of substance abuse treatment by offering medication-assisted treatment to our clients.
+GateHouse is at the forefront of drug abuse and mental health treatment by offering medication-assisted treatment to our clients.
 We work to ensure every client has the best chance to achieve long-term sobriety.